 BRINGING IT ALL TOGETHER

 Include examples for your team so they can better understand how to apply the guidelines and use them for future reference.
-Uber does a great job helping people understand how to implement their tone of voice guide by showing examples that are on- and off-brand.

 Next, identify and prioritize your top social media channels.
-What role do each of these channels play in your customers’ journey?
+What role does each of these channels play in your customers’ journey?
 For example, you may use LinkedIn to communicate business updates, products and industry news in a professional manner while taking a more behind-the-scenes, friendly approach on Facebook.

 Finally, incorporate hashtag usage and community management into your guide.
 Identify branded and nonbranded hashtags that make sense for your company.
 Decide how your brand will interact within relevant social media communities.